Affordable ideas for a mini kitchen makeover

 You can never have enough lighting in a kitchen.
 Most kitchen have insufficient lighting for all the tasks that take place in this busy room.
 If you don’t want to hire an electrician to install more built-in lighting, there are lower-cost options such as LED rope and strip lighting, which can be fitted under wall-mounted cabinets.

 If you can't afford to splurge on designer light fittings at the moment, put this on hold until you can afford to buy what you need to up the lighting in the kitchen.

 Stools provide comfortable seating if you have a breakfast bar or nook.
-The DIY savvy can easily make their own stools using supplies readily available at your local Builders and some foam and fabric.
+The DIY savvy can easily make their own stools using supplies readily available at your local Builders.
 If you already have stools that are looking a little worse for wear, a fresh coat of paint and an upholstery job will soon make them look new again.
 Consider adding nailhead detailing for a trendy finishing touch.

 When planning a mini makeover set yourself a budget and aim to stay within this.
 You can cut costs by simply adding new kitchen accessories to refresh and add colour at minimal cost.
 You should also never underestimate the power of paint.
 Use paint in a variety of ways to give the space the feeling of a brand new kitchen.

 Even something as small as cleaning and decluttering can made a big difference to the space.
 We all tend to accumulate stuff over the years.
 Replace with something new and fresh, or keep it minimal with an uncluttered expanse of countertops.

 Make or buy new window treatments for fresh appeal.
 Coordinate fabrics and colours with the style of the kitchen, or use fabrics to introduce pattern and colour in a bland kitchen.
 Roman blinds are easy to make and you can choose your own fabric and style.